Cargill/splinter/man/transact-workload.1.md

 OPTIONS
 =======
+`-d, --duration DURATION`
+: Lenght of time in hours that the workload should run for.
+If this option is not used, the workload will run indefinitely.
+Duration can be provided in seconds, minutes, hours, or days ex: `7s`, `20m`, `24h`, `2d`

 `-k, --key PRIVATE-KEY-FILE`
 : Specifies the full path to the private key file.
 The key will be used to sign the batches as well as generate a JWT for authentication.